Rio Ngumoha

-Rio Chima Ngumoha (born 29 August 2008) is an English professional footballer who plays as a left winger or attacking midfielder for club Liverpool.
+Rio Chima Ngumoha (born 29 August 2008) is an English professional footballer who plays as a left winger or left midfielder for club Liverpool and the England national team.

 Club career

 Chelsea

-Ngumoha joined the Chelsea academy aged eight and scored in Chelsea's 3–1 win over Wolves in the U17 Premier League Cup final in April 2024.
+Ngumoha joined the Chelsea academy aged eight and scored in Chelsea's 3–1 win over Wolverhampton Wanderers in the U17 Premier League Cup final on 11 April 2024.

 Liverpool

-Ngumoha joined Liverpool in the summer of 2024.
+Ngumoha joined Liverpool in the summer of 2024 which reportedly led to a worsening of relations between the two clubs due to the nature of his exit.
+On 5 February 2026, a Professional Football Compensation Committee (PFCC) tribunal ordered that Liverpool must reimburse Chelsea a minimum of £2.8 million for Ngumoha's training and development while with the Blues.

 In the autumn of the 2024–25 season, Ngumoha was called-up to train with the Liverpool first team squad by manager Arne Slot.
 He was named amongst the match day substitutes for Liverpool's EFL Cup tie against Southampton on 18 December 2024.
 On 11 January 2025, Ngumoha made his professional debut as a starter in Liverpool's 4–0 win against Accrington Stanley in the FA Cup.
 He became the youngest Liverpool player to appear in the FA Cup aged 16 years, 135 days and at the same time became the youngest player to start a first-team game in the club's history, before being substituted off for Jayden Danns in the 71st-minute.

 Ngumoha was included in the Liverpool squad for the July 2025 pre-season tour to Hong Kong and Japan.
 He featured for the club in pre-season friendlies, being praised for his performances, getting two goals and two assists across his four games.
 On 25 August, Ngumoha made his Premier League debut as an added-time substitute for Cody Gakpo and scored in the 10th minute of stoppage time, securing a 3–2 away win over Newcastle United and becoming the youngest goalscorer in club history.
 The goal also surpassed Darwin Núñez's winning goal against Nottingham Forest in March 2024 by a minute to become the club's latest game-winning goal in the Premier League.
 On 17 September, a month later, he made his UEFA Champions League debut in a 3–2 victory over Atlético Madrid, at just 17 years and 19 days old, making him the youngest Liverpool player to appear in the competition, breaking the previous record held by Trey Nyoni.
 A week later, on 25 September, he signed his first professional contract with Liverpool.

+On 11 April 2026, Ngumoha scored his first goal at Anfield in a 2–0 win against Fulham, becoming the youngest player to achieve this feat, aged 17 years and 225 days, breaking the previous record set by Raheem Sterling.